Gnome-Steader/Gimkit-Mods/README.md

 # Gimkit-Mods
-These a connetion of mods for gimkit many are sopyied from The Lazy Squid
+These are many mods for gimkit many are sopyied from The Lazy Squid